Rage and the Politics of Power

 Paradigm Two - Awareness of ego function within Self as the Consciousness of Love

-Clearly from a deep study of the first paradigm, it is clear that to live in a world of the “haves” and the “have nots,” or of perpetrators and victims is simply untenable, unsustainable and ultimately will bring about the demise of the planet.
-In this paradigm there is a horizontal line delineating the hierarchy of those on the top and those on the bottom.
+From a deep study of the first paradigm, it is clear that living in a world of the “haves” and the “have-nots,” or of perpetrators and victims, is simply untenable, unsustainable, and ultimately will bring about the demise of the planet.
+In this paradigm, a horizontal line delineates the hierarchy between those at the top and those at the bottom.
 How has this line been drawn in the United States?
 In the world?

-We are at an evolutionary cross-roads on our planet.
-We have to evolve to be able to live in a different paradigm of love and truth.
+We are at an evolutionary crossroads on our planet.
+We have to evolve to live in a different paradigm of love and truth.
 But how?
 Visualize the ball again and see if you can imagine a different world using this simple metaphor.
 What would the world look like?
 How would one attain it?
-What expansion in consciousness, thought and intention must happen for change to occur?
+What expansion in consciousness, thought, and intention must happen for change to occur?
 What expansion in feeling and need is required within oneself to become inclusive of everyone and welcome everyone to live on top of the world?
 Can you get a vision for how the world could look?
 What line would be drawn to ensure that there is no hierarchy in valuing human life, including your own?
 Is it possible to bring this about externally in the world?
-Clearly history does not bear any evidence that this is possible.
+Clearly, history provides no evidence that this is possible.
 So what is needed?

 Personal Perspective

-Now try to bring all your attention and learning about these paradigms internally and see if you can recognize how these paradigms live within you.
-How do you oppress, repress, suppress, depress, aspects of your own being, never allowing them a voice, or the light of day?
-How do these parts of you feel down under the water?
+Now, try to bring all your attention to these paradigms internally, and see if you can recognize how they live within you.
+How do you oppress, repress, suppress, depress, aspects of your own being, never allowing them a voice or the light of day?
+How do these parts of you feel under the water?
 What do they do to sabotage your position at the top?
-Try to come up with actual real life situations in your own life and come to class ready to discuss the internal dynamics of power and control, perpetration and victimization, that you live in your own inner dynamic.
-Can you recognize how part of you has to live underwater,and part of you lives above it all without empathy or understanding of hidden aspects of your life?
+Try to come up with actual real-life situations in your own life and come to class ready to discuss the internal dynamics of power and control, perpetration and victimization, that you live in your own inner dynamic.
+Can you recognize that part of you has to live underwater, while another part lives above it all, without empathy or understanding of the hidden aspects of your life?
 How do you hate those parts of yourself that you keep underwater?
 Why?
 How did this split happen?
 How are you internally hierarchical in terms of what you value and accept about yourself?

 Fill in the metaphorical diagrams with images and see what kind of worlds you can create in each paradigm.
 Keep them as constant reminders to look inward and see the dynamic played out in your own psyche.
 Awareness and intention = change